-In the Tohoku region of Japan, coldness is severe in winter, snow falls often.
-People have been patiently devised various ways to survive in this environment.
-If you travel in the Tohoku region, you will feel the lives of such people in the Tohoku region.
-The scenery in the Tohoku region when the beautiful cherry blossoms started to bloom is wonderful.
-Traditional festivals that take place in the short summer and autumn leaves are also worth seeing.
-Why do not you travel also in Tohoku?
+In Northern Japan (the Tohoku region of Japan), winters are severe and snow falls frequently.
+People have patiently devised various ways to survive in this environment.
+Traveling in the Northern Japan, you can experience firsthand the lifestyle of the people of the Tōhoku region.
+I love traveling through the towns and cities of the Tohoku region in northern Japan.
+The scenery of Northern Japan is spectacular when the beautiful cherry blossoms begin to bloom.
+The traditional festivals held during the short summer and autumn foliage season are also worth seeing.
+Why don’t you travel to Northern Japan (Tohoku) too?

 Colorful autumn trees on the Shirakami mountainous wide range with red, orange, and golden foliage in Aomori Tohoku Japan = shutterstock